apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**New COVID-19 variant JN.1 is spreading fast.
-How to protect yourself,**
+**British boy missing for six years found in France**

-You can read more about it [here](https://www.usatoday.com/story/news/health/2023/12/13/new-covid-variant-jn-1-spreading/71891879007/).
+You can read more about it [here](https://www.cnn.com/2023/12/14/europe/alex-batty-british-boy-missing-found-france-intl/index.html).

 ## Requirements
 - Python 3.8